 1.3.2 Election, Commitment and Removal of TSS-Partial

 Provided that «Customer Name» is eligible to elect TSS-Partial for any of its Dedicated Resource(s) or Consumer-Owned Resource(s) serving On-Site Consumer Load, pursuant to section 1.3.1 of this exhibit, «Customer Name» may notify BPA of its election to purchase TSS-Partial for any of its Dedicated Resource(s) and Consumer-Owned Resource(s) serving On-Site Consumer Load by July 15 of a Forecast Year.
-If «Customer Name» elects TSS-Partial for any of its Dedicated Resource(s) or Consumer-Owned Resource(s) serving On-Site Consumer Load, then, notwithstanding BPA’s ability to deny TSS-Partial pursuant to section 4.4, the Parties will revise the table in section «X» of Exhibit J to include TSS-Partial for such resource(s) by October 1 of the first Fiscal Year of the upcoming Rate Period.
+If «Customer Name» elects TSS-Partial for any of its Dedicated Resource(s) or Consumer-Owned Resource(s) serving On-Site Consumer Load, then, notwithstanding BPA’s ability to deny TSS-Partial pursuant to section 4.2.4 of this exhibit, the Parties will revise the table in section «X» of Exhibit J to include TSS-Partial for such resource(s) by October 1 of the first Fiscal Year of the upcoming Rate Period.

 If «Customer Name» has not met or ceases to meet the requirements in section 1.3.1 of this exhibit for any of its Dedicated Resource(s) and Consumer-Owned Resource(s) serving On-Site Consumer Load, or if allowed pursuant to the terms and conditions of section 4.2 of this exhibit, then «Customer Name» shall purchase TSS-Full for such resource(s) and BPA shall unilaterally revise the table in section «X» of Exhibit J to remove TSS-Partial and add TSS-Full for such resource(s).